Ivshti/stremio-client-demo/README.md

 It mimics Stremio's Discover interface, and shows all available streams gathered from all add-ons for a selected movie/series/channel/etc.
 **The main purpose of this is to aid developers in creating their own Stremio add-on by showing them how the actual app(s) utilize the add-on client.**

+## What are Stremio add-ons

+**Stremio add-ons extend Stremio with content.**

+That means either adding items to Discover or providing sources to stream content from.

+Unlike regular software plugins, Stremio addons **do not run inside Stremio**, but instead are **accessed through HTTP over network**.
+You can think of them as **RSS on steroids**.
+Multiple addons can be activated, providing you more content, without any installation / security risks.

 ## Does it use the same logic as the desktop app?
 **Yes, the absolutely same logic, except**: